Jeunese/jeunese.github.io/docs/guidelines.md

 	- Spell out the word "percent" (instead of using the `%` symbol).
 	- Alway use a number with "percent" unless the number is the first word in a sentence
 	- Use a space between the number and the word "percent".
-	- Duplicate the word "percent" in number ranges.

 ### Acronyms and abbreviations